 Make sure you've got some fun – and pocket-friendly – craft ideas up your sleeve for when you're stuck inside, and the kids are complaining about being bored.

 These simple projects might just help while away a few blissful hours – and you'll only need a handful of ingredients…

-From pretty in pink trinket boxes to store all their valuables, to clever money banks, which will help them save, here are four craft projects they'll love creating and using!
+From pretty-in-pink trinket boxes to store all their valuables, to clever money banks that will help them save, here are four makes to get you started…

 Why not paint each team of peg 'players' the colours of your favourite football teams?
-You could even add numbers for your favourite players!
+You could even add numbers!
 Now that's entertainment...

 - Paintbrush, glue brush, glue, craft knife (ask an adult for help using this)